 - Provide shear reinforcements wherever necessary in the region of repairs.
 Cover this reinforcement with mortar.
 This will provide strength as well as protection to the reinforcement.

 - For severely damaged concrete or masonry members, the complete damaged portion is removed and replaced with shear reinforcement (where necessary) and masonry as explained above.

-- In case walls and floor diaphragms are damaged, its repair can be done with ferro-cement.
-Steel mesh is provided on outside surface and fixed on the damaged surface by means of nailing or bolting and then covered with plaster or micro-concrete.
+- In case walls and floor diaphragms are damaged, its repair can be done with Ferro-cement.
+Steel mesh is provided on the outside surface and fixed on the damaged surface by means of nailing or bolting and then covered with plaster or micro-concrete.